Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium, erbium, lutetium and thorium in Classical Cepheids: Introduction

 Our project has been very successful in increasing the number of DCEPs with low metallicity \citep[see ][]{Trentin2023a,trentin2024}, but there is still a need to increase the number of stars with periods longer than 15 days.
 Beyond their role in the construction of the cosmic distance ladder, DCEPs are useful tracers of young population stars.
-In this role, they have also been used in the Milky Way (MW) \citep[see e.g.][for a recent review of the role of DCEPs in the Galaxy]{bono2024}, and several recent studies focused on the use of DCEPs to study the chemical distribution and the spiral structure of the MW \citep[][and reference therein]{Luck2011,Genovali2014,Luck2018,lemasle2018milky,Skowron2019,Minniti2020,Ripepi2021a,Lemasle2022,Kovtyukh2022,daSilva2023,Trentin2023a,Matsunaga2023,trentin2024,drimmel2025,desomma2025}.
-The possibility to estimate chemical abundances for several elements, ranging from light elements such as Carbon and Oxygen up to heavy elements produced by neutron capture events such as Yttrium (Y), Barium (Ba), Europium (Eu), offers an unique opportunity to study the origin of these elements and discriminate different nucleosynthesis channels \citep[see e.g. ][ and reference therein]{kobayashi2020}.
-This is the 9th paper within the C-MetaLL project, the 4th in which we present new observations and spectroscopic data to enlarge the sample of DCEPs with homogeneous high-resolution metallicities \citep[see also][]{Ripepi2021a,Trentin2023a,trentin2024}.
-The structure of the papers is as follows: in Sect,~\ref{sec:observations}, we describe the sample of new DCEPs; in Sect,~\ref{sec:spec} we describe the procedure to estimate both the atmospheric parameters and abundances; results are presented and discussed in Sect.~\ref{sec:results} and Sect.~\ref{sec:discussion}, respectively.
+In this role, they have also been used in the Milky Way (MW) \citep[see e.g.][for a recent review of the role of DCEPs in the Galaxy]{bono2024}, and several recent studies have focused on the use of DCEPs to study the chemical distribution and the spiral structure of the MW \citep[][and reference therein]{Luck2011,Genovali2014,Luck2018,lemasle2018milky,Skowron2019,Minniti2020,Ripepi2021a,Lemasle2022,Kovtyukh2022,daSilva2023,Trentin2023a,Matsunaga2023,trentin2024,drimmel2025,desomma2025}.
+The possibility of estimating chemical abundances for several elements, ranging from light elements such as carbon and oxygen up to heavy elements produced by neutron capture events such as yttrium (Y), barium (Ba), and europium (Eu), offers a unique opportunity to study the origin of these elements and discriminate different nucleosynthesis channels \citep[see e.g. ][ and reference therein]{kobayashi2020}.
+This is the eighth paper within the C-MetaLL project and the fourth in which we present new observations and spectroscopic data to enlarge the sample of DCEPs with homogeneous high-resolution metallicities \citep[see e also][]{Ripepi2021a,Trentin2023a,trentin2024}.
+The structure of the paper is as follows: in Sect.~\ref{sec:observations}, we describe the sample of new DCEPs; in Sect.~\ref{sec:spec}, we describe the procedure to estimate both the atmospheric parameters and abundances; results are presented and discussed in Sect.~\ref{sec:results} and Sect.~\ref{sec:discussion}, respectively.
 We give our conclusion in Sect.~\ref{sec:conclusion}